-A stroke occurs when the blood supply is cut off to any part of the brain.
+A stroke occurs when the blood flow is cut off to any part of the brain.
+The loss of blood flow can be caused by a blood clot in an artery of the brain.
+It can also be caused by a blood vessel in a part of the brain that becomes weak and bursts open.
 A stroke is sometimes called a "brain attack."

 A risk factor is something that increases your chance of having a stroke.
 You cannot change some risk factors for stroke.
 But some, you can.